 You can plan your meals for the next week during weekends and do your grocery shopping for the week.
 Prepare your meals on Sunday evening.
 During the weekdays, you are likely to be caught up with thesis and group discussions and you can simply heat the meals you have prepared and work on your studies.
 You can even ask students who are already in the university if there are microwave ovens in the school and if so, find out where you can use one.
 Guess what, you can chat with students who are studying there now and see what they know!

+Other than supermarkets near the university, you can also explore local markets and Asian supermarkets.
 If you are too busy to cook and don’t want to have a cold sandwich for your meal, then student cafeteria is another option to enjoy warm food.

 Study Hard, Play Hard